alx-software-engineer/alx_html_css/README.md

 4. Key Sections:
 Hero Section with a clear call-to-action.

-About Me section to introduce myself.
+An about Me section to introduce myself.
-Projects/Portfolio showcase.

 Contact form for easy communication.

 5. Optimized for Performance: Fast loading times for a better user experience.